huggingface/blog/intel-starcoder-quantization.md

 Table 1: Accuracy and latency measurements of the StarCoder model on Intel 4th Gen Xeon

-You can find both quantized models on the Hugging Face Hub under the Intel organization at respectively [Intel/q8_starcoder](https://huggingface.co/Intel/q8_starcoder) and [Intel/q4_starcoder](https://huggingface.co/Intel/q4_starcoder).

-To load these models and run inference, you can just replace your `AutoModelForXxx` class with the corresponding `IPEXModelForXxx` class from [`optimum-intel`](https://github.com/huggingface/optimum-intel).
+To load the resulting models and run inference, you can just replace your `AutoModelForXxx` class with the corresponding `IPEXModelForXxx` class from [`optimum-intel`](https://github.com/huggingface/optimum-intel).

 Before you begin, make sure you have all the necessary libraries installed :